syncro/oauth-2.0-serverauthmodule/readme.md

 default: '(none)'

-'forward_to_if_not_authenticated' specifies the application relative path that will be used for landing page for a not authenticated request, which does not match `login_request_regexp`.
+'forward_to_if_not_authenticated' specifies the application relative path that will be used for landing page for a not authenticated request, which does not match `login_request_param`.

-Note that, this parameter is only relevant when `login_request_regexp` is defined.
+Note that, this parameter is only relevant when `login_request_param` is defined.

 ### GlassFish Configuration
 See [Phillip Green's GlassFish Configuration](https://bitbucket.org/phillip_green_idmworks/google-oauth-2.0-serverauthmodule/wiki/setup/2-configuration).
 Note, the name of the class has changed in this fork.
 The class name is com.smartlogic.security.OAuthServerAuthmodule.